-So if you’re just starting with cross-platform app development, congratulations!
-Because you’re starting on a very rewarding path!
+So if you’re starting with cross-platform app development, congratulations, you’re starting on a very rewarding path!

 Quick heads-up!
 This is going to be a very long post.
-So if you’re short on time, feel free to skip to the sections that interest you:
+So if you’re short on time, feel free to skip to the sections that interest you.
+Today we will discuss –

-- What is the difference between cross-platform mobile app development and native mobile app development?
+- What is the difference between cross-platform and native mobile app development?

-- What are the pros and cons of cross-platform mobile app development?
+- What are the pros and cons of cross-platform app development?

-- Which is the best cross-platform mobile app development software?
+- Which is the best cross-platform app development framework?

-- What is the future of cross-platform mobile app development?
+- What is the future of cross-platform app development?

 Cross-Platform Mobile App Development

-Cross-platform mobile app development is basically the development of mobile apps to be used on different mobile platforms without having to rewrite the code every single time.
-It uses the principle of “write once, run anywhere”.
-Using cross-platform mobile app development tools, developers can write a code that can be compiled for different mobile devices.
+Cross-platform mobile app development is the development of mobile apps to be used on different platforms without rewriting the code.
+It uses the principle of “write once, run anywhere.”
+Using cross-platform tools, developers can write code that can be compiled for different mobile devices.

-With the help of these tools, a developer well-versed with Swift (which is natively used for iOS development), for example, can easily be built an app for Android devices without having to learn Java or Kotlin.
+With the help of these tools, a developer well-versed with Swift (which is natively used for iOS development), for example, can quickly build an app for Android devices without having to learn Java or Kotlin.
 This helps save a lot of time and money.
-In fact, it can cut your maintenance and development costs in half, when done properly.
+In fact, it can cut your maintenance and development costs in half when done properly.

-Cross-platform mobile app development is one of the most significant advancements in the world of mobile app development.
-With these tools, the companies could push their app out on different platforms without spending a lot of time and money on them.
-This drastically reduced the team size while improving the efficiency of the teams.
+Cross-platform mobile app development is one of the most significant advancements in mobile app development.
+With cross-platform tools, companies could push their app out on different platforms without spending much time and money.
+This drastically reduced the team size while improving its efficiency of the teams.

-As previously mentioned, the main principle behind these app development tools is to write the code once and use it anywhere.
-This comes in handy when you know that the code is going to take a lot of time to develop natively.
-With code reusability, you could cut the time and effort drastically while developing the app for multiple platforms.
+As previously mentioned, the main principle behind these cross-platform development tools is to write the code once and use it anywhere.
+This comes in handy when you know that the code will take a lot of time to develop natively.
+You could cut the time and effort drastically with code reusability while developing the app for multiple platforms.

 2. Consistent UI

-Since these tools use the same set of UI components across all apps, they offer quite a lot of consistency.
+Since these tools use the same set of UI components across all apps, they offer a lot of consistency in their interface.

-Since these tools require the developers to write the code once and use them for all platforms, the cost of development is considerably lower than native app development.
+Since these tools require the developers to write the code once and use them for all platforms, the development cost is considerably lower than native app development.

 4. Universal Compatibility